Example-Stuffs/code-examples/readme.md

 Repo File | Description
 --------- | -----------
-[API Gateway with Node](https://github.com/JJPowell/js-examples/blob/master/api_gateway_example.js) | An example of how to use Node to handle a POST request with a JSON body and forward it to some destination.
+[API Gateway with Node](https://github.com/JJPowell/js-examples/blob/master/api_gateway_example.js) | Use Node to handle a POST request containing JSON, validate it, forward it to some destination, then return the result to the user.